-Scans were de-identified and imported as DICOM files into Dolphin 3D Imaging Software (version 11.95, Chatsworth, California) via secure server to the University of Louisville under project approval of IRB202002352, with AHI values blinded from examiners.
-The "Airway Analysis" tool within Dolphin Imaging was used to define the sagittal borders of the airway by a box with vertices at the posterior nasal spine, basion, the anterior inferior border of the C3 vertebrae and the central body of the hyoid.
+Scans were deidentified and imported as DICOM files into Dolphin 3D Imaging Software (version 11.95, Chatsworth, California) via a secure server to the University of Louisville under project approval of IRB202002352, with AHI values blinded from examiners.
+The airway analysis tool within Dolphin Imaging was used to define the sagittal borders of the airway by a box with vertices at the posterior nasal spine, basion, the anterior inferior border of the C3 vertebrae, and the central body of the hyoid.
 The area of interest was defined by a "seed" placed in the airway space toggled to ensure a smooth border of the lumen.
-The analysis tool calculated total volume and minimum axial airway areas for each subject (Figure 1).
-The difference in the length of the vector of the middle pharyngeal constrictor muscle was taken from both appliance and non-appliance CBCT scans.
+The analysis tool calculated total volume and minimum axial airway areas for each patient (Figure 1).
+The difference in the length of the vector of the middle pharyngeal constrictor muscle was obtained from both appliance and nonappliance CBCT images.
 Vector length was measured from the pharyngeal tubercle to the greater horn of the hyoid.
-Tracings were completed using the "digitize" tool on all extracted cephalograms in maximum intercuspation by using the "Build X-ray" tool from each CBCT.
+Tracings were completed using the "Digitize" tool on all extracted cephalograms in maximum intercuspation by using the "Build X-ray" tool from each CBCT image.